Discrete series of odd general spin groups: Introduction

+in the Jacquet module with respect to an appropriate parabolic subgroup. \item If there is $b \in \Jord_{\rho}$ such that $(a\_)\_ = b$, then $\epsilon((b, \rho), (a\_, \rho)) = 1$ if and only if $\tau$ is a unique irreducible subrepresentation of (\ref{indtemp}) which contains an irreducible constituent of the form

+in the Jacquet module with respect to an appropriate parabolic subgroup. \item If $a$ is even and $a\_ = \min(\Jord_{\rho})$, then $\epsilon(a\_, \rho) = 1$ if and only if $\tau$ is a unique irreducible subrepresentation of (\ref{indtemp}) which contains an irreducible constituent of the form

+in the Jacquet module with respect to an appropriate parabolic subgroup. \end{enumerate} \end{enumerate} \end{thrm} We note that characterizations $(i), (ii)$ and $(iii)$ from the previous theorem do not appear in \cite{Moe1, MT1}.
+Since all our results also hold in the classical group case, in this way we obtain a useful tool for identification of discrete series subquotients of induced representations of both classical and odd GSpin groups.
+Simpler versions of these characterizations have recently played an important role in \cite{KLM}, \cite{Matic12} and \cite{Matic13}.

+It is not our aim to discuss the relation between the obtained bijective correspondence and the Langlands parametrization, since the extended Langlands parametrization for the GSpin groups is still conjectural.
+However, we expect the consequences analogous to the ones observed in \cite{MT1}, i.e., elements appearing in the Jordan blocks should correspond to the conjectural discrete Langlands parameter, i.e., the equivalence classes of semi-simple morphisms $\varphi$ from $W_F \times SL(2, \mathbb{C})$ to the $L$-group $^{L}GSpin_{2n+1} = GSp_{2n}(\mathbb{C}) \rtimes W_F'$ satisfying several conditions where $W_F'$ is the Weil-Deligne group of $F$.
+Note that the Langlands parameter is called discrete if it does not factor through a proper Levi subgroup.
+Also, the $\epsilon$-function should correspond to morphisms from Cent$_{^{L}G}($Im$(\varphi)$) to $\{ \pm 1 \}$ (see \cite{CFK, HK, Kim3, Moe2} for recent works on the local Langlands correspondence for odd GSpin groups).
+In our article, we are not able to discuss the dimension relation for $GSpin_{2n+1}$; it is conjecturally $\displaystyle\sum\limits_{(a, \rho) \in Jord(\sigma)} a \cdot $dim$\rho = 2n$ for a discrete series $\sigma$ of $GSpin_{2n+1}$.

+A classification of discrete series for symplectic and odd-orthogonal groups over a non-archimedean local field of characteristic zero based on the LLC approach is also given in \cite{Xu1}, but at the moment these methods do not seem to be applicable to the GSpin case.

-Let us now describe the content of the paper in more details.
-In the second section we recall the required notations and preliminaries.
-The third and the fourth section are the technical heart of the paper.
-In those two sections we introduce several invariants of discrete series representations and prove many of their basic properties.
+We take a moment to describe the contents of the paper in more detail.
+In the second section we recall the required notation and preliminaries.
+The third and the fourth sections are the technical heart of the paper.
+In those two sections we introduce several invariants of discrete series and prove many of their basic properties.
 In the fifth section our main results are stated and proved.

-First author has been supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIP) (No.\ $2017R1C1B2010081$).
+First author has been supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIP) \\ (No.\ $2017R1C1B2010081$).